French-Speaking Countries in the World

 Canada: French is one of Canada’s two official languages.

 Most French speakers live in Quebec, the sole province where French is the majority and the only official language.
-It is home to over 8 million French speakers, including 6.5 million natives.
+It is home to more than 8 million French speakers, including 6.5 million native speakers.
 Montreal is the fourth-largest Francophone city in the world.

-There is also a sizeable number of French speakers in the provinces of Ontario, New Brunswick, and other regions.
+There is also a significant number of French speakers in the provinces of Ontario and New Brunswick, as well as in other regions.
 As a result, about 23% of the population of 38 million is conversant in French.

 The ability to speak French is a fantastic way to boost your chances of gaining Canadian permanent residency.
 You can take one of the variants of TCF Canada or TEF Quebec to improve your CRS scores.

-The United States: French is the fourth most common language here in the USA.
+In the United States, French is the fourth most common language.
 This is 2.2 million native and non-native speakers, according to the U.S. Census Bureau.

-Haiti: It has two official languages — French and Haitian Creole.
-French is the primary written and administratively allowed language and the press’s dominant language.
+Haiti has two official languages: French and Haitian Creole.
+French is the primary written and administratively allowed language and the dominant language of the press.
 It is spoken by 42% of the Haitian population.

 Countries with French as official language